• Things to do in Minehead | A Visitors Guide

 Go for a Walk

 The hills surrounding Minehead are rich with footpaths for exploring.
 North Hill, Grabbist and more can be walked to from the town, providing some excellent circular walks.
 The world-famous South West Coast Path starts its journey from Minehead.
 Also, there are countless further walks a short drive away – Exmoor is considered one of the best walking regions of the South West, offering a great variety of options for everyone from those seeking a quick breath of fresh air to the most seasoned of hikers.
-Also, the Quantocks Hills to the east also offers an extensive network of beautiful walking land.
+Also, the Quantocks Hills to the east the first Area of Outstanding Natural Beauty also offers an extensive network of beautiful walking land.

 A map of Minehead